 Know this: Being happy is a gift you give yourself, but it’s also a gift you give others.
 When you’re genuinely happy to be alive and be who you are, you interact with others as your authentic self instead of the facade that you likely put up—Fine, fine, everything’s fine—to hide your unhappiness.

-3. Figure out what you really want and what makes you feel the most alive.
+3. Be happier by figuring out what you really want and what makes you feel the most alive.

 There’s something in this world that makes you feel the most alive when you have/be/do/say it.
 Yes, there is.
 You may not know what that thing is yet, and that’s okay.
 Just know that it’s there and trust yourself enough to find it.
 Sometimes, finding what makes you come alive is trial and error; so if you take the pressure off and let yourself experiment (just see what works and what doesn’t), you’ll have a much easier time of it.

 All you have to do to listen to your life and your intuition.
 When you listen to your life, you pay attention to those activities that you naturally gravitate toward.
 What do you often find yourself doing/saying?
 What kinds of people/places/things do you like to surround yourself with?
 When you listen to your intuition, which is that voice of wisdom inside you, you can find answers that are true to you.
 Some questions that you need to be asking are:

 - Where are you and what are you doing when you feel the most happy and fulfilled?